Meeting Action Items That Actually Get Done: Auto-Extraction with Assignees and Due Dates

 The Compound Effect

-The real impact of reliable action item extraction is not any single meeting - it is the compound effect across dozens of meetings per month.
+The real impact of reliable action item extraction isn't any single meeting - it's the compound effect across dozens of meetings per month.
 When every commitment is captured, attributed, and tracked:

-- Follow-through rates increase because there is no ambiguity about who owns what
+- Follow-through rates increase because there's no ambiguity about who owns what

 - Meetings become shorter because less time is spent recapping what was supposed to happen since last time